epilot-dev/terraform-provider-epilot-file/docs/resources/file.md

 - `acl` (Attributes) Access control list (ACL) for an entity.
 Defines sharing access to external orgs or users. (see [below for nested schema](#nestedatt--acl))
 - `activity_id` (String) Activity to include in event feed
 - `additional` (Map of String) Additional fields that are not part of the schema
+- `async` (Boolean) Don't wait for updated entity to become available in Search API.
+Useful for large migrations.
+Default: false
 - `custom_download_url` (String) Custom external download url used for the file
 - `filename` (String)
 - `fill_activity` (Boolean) Update the diff and entity for the custom activity included in the query.